EnriqueNietoB/GasPrice_ARIMA/README.md

 # GasPrice_ARIMA
-Creating a ARIMA forecast for Gas prices index of Waha and HoustonShipChannel
+Creating a ARIMA forecast for Gas prices index of Waha and HoustonShipChannel using Forecast library